metamacro/student-poll/readme.md

 Internship hourly wages could have a lower standard deviation relative to regular hourly wages since everyone's been through an internship, so they have a firmer grasp over reality.
 These are only my subjectively objective insights. :)

-Since the mean and median are approximately the same it indicates an even distribution.
+Since the mean and median are approximately the same it indicates a symmetric distribution.

 One student noted in the internship hourly wage field how just by having a paid internship it gives companies an edge over the others, since a lot of internships are unpaid.